SebOuellette/LiveBot/README.md

 ```

 #### Step 3
-As of 2025, LiveBot requires an patch for internal libraries.
+As of 2025, LiveBot requires a patch for internal libraries.
 This patch is included in the repository, and can be applied using the following command:
 ```sh
 tar -xvf patch.tar
 ```